ImagicTheCat/Luaoop/README.md

 -- it is a raw access, any method can be modified/added/removed class.definition(name)

+-- same as class.definition but returning a safe access class class.safedef(name)

--- get private space table of the instantiated object class.getprivate(o)
+-- get private storage table of the instantiated object class.getprivate(o)

--- return a new table giving access to the passed table properties -- (deep, recursive safe access on subtables)
+-- return a new table giving access to the passed table properties (prevents adding/removing/modifying properties) -- (deep, recursive safe access on subtables)
--- useful to protect global class data from modifications (only if getmetatable is not allowed) class.safeaccess(t)
+-- useful to protect global class data from modifications (only if getmetatable is not allowed) -- works also to get a safe class definition for inheritance and instantiation --
+-- class: if passed/true, will preserve class table functionalities (instantiation, type, etc) class.safeaccess(t, class)

+-- return the original table from a safe access table, or nil if not a safe access -- return also the safe access metatable as second return values class.unsafe(safe_access)

 -- return classname or nil if not a class or instance of class class.name(t)